Acetylcholine is broken down by the enzyme (acetyl)choline esterase

 Nerve agents (nerve gases)

 As a consequence of research into organophosphate insecticides by German chemists in the 1930s, a number of compounds (Sarin and Tabun) were found to have effects on Man and these were seen as candidates for use in warfare, but they were not used in World War II.
-Other more toxic compounds (including 'VX') have been discovered since then by researchers in the USA, UK and Russia.
-These compounds were not used in the second world war but regrettably they have been used in a number of scenarios since.
+Other more toxic compounds (including 'VX' and various Novichok agents) have been discovered since then by researchers in the USA, UK and Russia.
+These compounds have regrettably been used in a number of scenarios since.

 Several acetylcholine esterase inhibitors are used clinically.